Hexrays/SXSW-2016_Notes/James Webb Space Telescope/readme.md

 Universe is always expanding in every direction.

-lightwaves expand as they travel and get redder.
+light waves expand as they travel and get redder.

 Designed to detect and study the first generation of galaxies in the universe.